tomgtqq/SDC-P3-Traffic-Sign-Classifier/report.md

 The accuracy 100 %
 ```

-It's so exciting result, and I had to take so long time to train and fine-tuning hyper parameters. such as Bach Size and learning rate.
-But I figure out Model Architecture and Data with augmentation are key for this task.
+It's so exciting result, and I had to take so long time to train and fine-tuning hyperparameters. such as Bach Size and learning rate.
+But I figure out that Model Architecture and Data with augmentation are key for this task.